 Selecting parameters for the phase-type approximation of a true distribution is an optimization problem that seeks to minimize KL-divergence.
-There are many possible approaches to such a problem.
-In this study, we take a soft-computing approach and use a genetic algorithm (GA), and particle swarm optimization (PSO).
-For a baseline comparison, we compare against a simple hill-climbing algorithm that uses simulated annealing.
+PSO has demonstrated utility in solving these types of problems, and for a baseline comparison we also implemented a genetic algorithm (GA) and a simple hill-climbing algorithm that uses simulated annealing.